Equality and Human Rights Courses

 Feminist Economics and Public Policy

 This seminar will explore advances in feminist economics and the implications for public policy in local and global communities.
 Drawing from feminist economics research, the seminar will address the persistence of gender inequality in societies around the world and proposed policy solutions.
 Topics will include gender relations and the organization of domestic and market work, violence against women, workplace and pay equality, gendered access to resources, education, and healthcare, and gender and property rights.
 Evaluation will be based on class participation, and short research/response papers.
-Students may write a larger paper for the extra credit.
 Non-law students must have instructor consent to enroll.

 The course is an introduction to the major varieties of philosophical feminism.
-After studying some key historical texts in the Western tradition (Wollstonecraft, Rousseau, J. S. Mill), we examine four types of contemporary philosophical feminism: Liberal Feminism (Susan Moller Okin, Martha Nussbaum), Radical Feminism (Catharine MacKinnon, Andrea Dworkin), Difference Feminism (Carol Gilligan, Annette Baier, Nel Noddings), and Postmodern "Queer" Gender Theory (Judith Butler, Michael Warner).
+After studying some key historical texts in the Western tradition (Wollstonecraft, Rousseau, J. S. Mill), we examine four types of contemporary philosophical feminism: Liberal Feminism (Susan Moller Okin, Martha Nussbaum), Radical Feminism (Catharine MacKinnon, Andrea Dworkin), Difference Feminism (Carol Gilligan, Annette Baier, Nel Noddings), and Postmodern "Queer" Gender Theory and trans femism (Judith Butler, Michael Warner and others).
 After studying each of these approaches, we will focus on political and ethical problems of contemporary international feminism, asking how well each of the approaches addresses these problems.
-NOTE: Undergraduates may enroll only with the permission of the instructor.
+Undergraduates may enroll only with the permission of the instructor.
+This class has an 8 hour take-home final exam or major paper of 20-25 pages.

 Greenberg Seminar: Black Lives Matter, Why?

-Spring 2018, Herschella Conyers, Amy Hermalik, Xiaorong Jajah Wu
+Spring 2018, Herschella G. Conyers, Amy Hermalik, and Xiaorong Wu

 #BlackLivesMatter, why?
 In this class, we will examine Black Lives Matter, its meteoric leap from hashtag to rights movement, and where it goes from here.
 We will explore the roots of the movement, criticisms and pushback, intersectionality, and the questions it raises for the nation's future.
 We will read articles and essays, and also draw on a number of podcasts and movies to round out our discussion and come to a clearer understanding of Black Lives Matter.
 The class will meet twice in the fall, once in the winter, and twice in the spring.

-- Autumn 2017, Herschella Conyers, Amy Hermalik, Xiaorong Jajah Wu
+- Autumn 2017, Herschella G. Conyers, Amy Hermalik, and Xiaorong Wu

-- Winter 2018, Herschella Conyers, Amy Hermalik, Xiaorong Jajah Wu
+- Winter 2018, Herschella G. Conyers, Amy Hermalik, and Xiaorong Wu

 Greenberg Seminar: Crime and Politics in Charm City: A Portrait of the Urban Drug War